This recording of David Bowie impersonating other stars is brilliant

-Recordings from the late icon's Absolute Beginners outtakes also see him impersonate the likes of Bruce Springsteen and Tom Waits.
+Outtakes from the late icon's Absolute Beginners sesions also see him impersonate the likes of Bruce Springsteen, Iggy Pop and Lou Reed.

-Recordings have resurfaced which see David Bowie singing in the style of the likes of Iggy Pop and Lou Reed.
+Ever fancied hearing David Bowie singing in the style of the likes of Bruce Springsteen, Iggy Pop and Lou Reed?
+You're in luck.

-In the outtakes Bowie sings lines the style of Bruce Springsteen, Tom Waits, Marc Bolan and more.
+In the sessions Bowie sings lines the style of Tom Waits, his old friends Iggy Pop and Marc Bolan and more.

 Saunders writes in the YouTube description: "The impersonations on this YouTube posting were recorded in August '85, when Bowie came in to do the lead vocal.
 At the end of the session, he broke into the impersonations and I realized that these might get erased at some point, so I quickly put a cassette in and hit “record.”
 I wish we could hear the other side of the dialogue but unfortunately that wasn’t being recorded."